 South Africa has a well-developed and regulated competition regime based on best international practice.
 Competition legislation follows European Union, US and Canadian models.

-The law places various prohibitions on anti-competitive conduct, restrictive practices (such as price fixing, predatory pricing and collusive tendering) and "abuses" by "dominant" firms (firms with a market share of 35% or more).
+The law places various prohibitions on anti-competitive conduct, restrictive practices (such as price fixing, predatory pricing and collusive tendering) and abuses by "dominant" firms, defined as companies with a market share of 35% or more.

 Would you like to use this article in your publication or on your website?
 See Using SouthAfrica.info material